Free Kentucky Lease Agreement Templates (Word, PDF)

 Frequently Asked Questions

-A residential lease can be written for an agreed-upon period, but typically they run from year to year.
+A residential lease can be written for an agreed-upon period, but typically it runs from year to year.

 Yes, a lease is a legally binding contract.
-However, it must be signed by both parties to be binding.
-Once signed, each party is obligated to the provisions of the lease agreement.
+However, it must be signed by both parties.
+Once signed, each party is obligated to follow its provisions.

 Not necessarily.
-Whether a lease agreement needs to be notarized depends on whether it is for a commercial or residential property.
-For example, signing the lease agreement does not require notarization for apartment units, houses, or other residential rentals.
-However, if the lease agreement is for commercial property such as a retail space in a shopping mall, then it is advisable to have it notarized.
+Whether a lease agreement needs to be notarized depends on whether it is for commercial or residential property.
+For example, signing the agreement does not require notarization for apartment units, houses, or other residential rentals.
+However, if it is for commercial property, such as a retail space in a shopping mall, then it is advisable to have it notarized.

 Yes.
 Once signed, a lease agreement can be renewed at the end of the lease term if the lessor and lessee agree.
-The renewed lease agreement will carry the same terms and conditions as the initial Kentucky lease agreement.
+It will carry the same terms and conditions as the initial one.